scaleway/serverless-scaleway-functions/docs/fixing-plan.md

 ---

 ## M2.
-Dependency CVEs fixable within the existing semver range — and how far past that to actually go
+Dependency CVEs fixable within the existing semver range — and how far past that to actually go — **Resolved, exceeded.** `axios` is at `1.20.0`, `js-yaml` at `5.4.1` — past this section's staged "4.3.1 now, 5.4.0 later" target, already on the 5.x line (bumped 2026-08-27).

 `npm audit --omit=dev` reports 22 vulnerabilities in the production dependency tree (2 low, 6 moderate, 10 high, 4 critical).
 Most of the critical/high ones (`tar`, `decompress`, `protobufjs`, `form-data`, `@grpc/grpc-js`, `lodash`, `minimatch`, `brace-expansion`) are _transitive_ dependencies of `@serverless/utils` (already at its latest release, `6.15.0`) or of `dockerode`'s own dependency tree, pulled in for parts of those packages this plugin doesn't use (this plugin only imports `@serverless/utils/log`).
 Not independently actionable without upstream releases from those packages.